gavinhoward/bc/manuals/development.md

 property ensures that operators will never interfere with each other on the operator stack.

+Also, the operator precedence is reversed: a lower precedence *value* means a higher precedence.

 ###### Recursion

 Because expressions can stack, parsing expressions actually requires recursion.